faiz-lisp/akku/README.md

 * Easy bundling/compilation of programs along with all dependencies.
 * Usable offline (and only going to the Internet after asking for permission).
+* Support for compiling native code extensions (given that the user permits it).

 These are big promises and it's a long way to go, but the hope is to have a modicum of usefulness every step along the way.

+## Dependencies

+Akku.scm currently requires the git and curl programs.
+It has only been tested on GNU/Linux systems.

 ## Usage

-Download, unpack and run the installer in the latest Akku.scm release from [GitHub](https://github.com/weinholt/akku/releases).
-Pre-built versions are available for Linux amd64 and armhf.
+Download, unpack and run the installer for the latest Akku.scm release from [GitHub](https://github.com/weinholt/akku/releases).
+Pre-built versions are available for GNU/Linux amd64 and armhf.
 (Alternatively clone the repository and follow the build instructions below, or install it manually into your Scheme library path).
 Please verify the OpenPGP signature.

 A vague outline of how things will work:

  - Run `akku init` in a directory to get a suggested Akku.manifest printed.
+(This is not quite going to give good results right now).
  - Edit the manifest.
  - Run `akku lock` to get a Akku.lock file with all dependencies.
  - Run `akku install` to install the dependencies.